 We may allay a light loss by lessening it, but we allay a large one by magnifying it.
 ‘What sorrow is like unto my sorrow?’ is the cry that marks the egoist.

 Even in my most gruelling trials I want to be flattered as much as I want to be relieved.
 In our ordeals and degradations we still hope to be the cynosure of all eyes.
 We have three sovereign balms, truth, love and death.
 And when knowledge hurts and love goes, death alone is left to do the work.
 But conceit plays the fraudulent comforter, and so it is the one thing that you can count on to console you.
 Any lie will dim your pain in time of tribulation, and the lie of your significance will do so best of all.
 I lull to sleep my griefs by thinking less of them and more of my own importance.
-We can bear the lack of love, riches, success or liberty, so long as we lack self-reflectiveness as well.

 The largeness of a great mind might go close to reconciling you to your own littleness.
 Things that overtop you hearten you when high exploits exceed your reach.
 Your dumb and just reverence for golden accomplishments may not lend you a ray of their own refulgence, but they may lighten the load of your lumbering dullness.
 They may not give you solace, but they will relieve you of the need for it.
 It’s petty minds that needle me into dissatisfaction and pettiness.
 The brightest achievements extinguish envy yet stoke the flame of emulation.
 They elevate but don’t ingratiate, cheer but don’t stupefy, teach me to pay tribute to their immensity while not resenting my own inadequacy, and prove to me the fairness even of my own neglect.
 Emerson says that ‘he that loveth maketh his own the grandeur he loves.’